Some people — Ben Franklin, Steve Jobs and Oprah Winfrey jump to mind — seem born for success. But don’t think the same couldn’t be said about you.

-Along those same lines, let’s take a moment to hear from Socrates: “I am the wisest man alive, for I know one thing and that is that I know nothing.”
+Along those same lines, let’s take a moment to hear from Socrates, who said: “I am the wisest man alive, for I know one thing and that is that I know nothing.”

 Socrates may have been speaking on the importance of continual learning, but he also offers a reminder on the importance of self-awareness.

 The people who find success are the ones who know who they are.
-They know their abilities and their limitations.
-As a result, they focus on where they excel, and they surround themselves with people or resources to fill in the gaps where they don’t.
+They know their abilities and limitations.
+As a result, they focus on where they excel, and they leave other jobs to people with different talents.

 No guts, no glory, right?
 Some of the world’s biggest successes have come from taking risks.

 When the iPhone was introduced, it was a significant risk for Apple.
 It was a risk for Oprah Winfrey to dump her successful syndicated talk show in favor of starting a cable network.
 Entrepreneur Richard Branson has made risk-taking his ticket to success even though he had at least 14 failed businesses along the way.

 However, these risk-takers aren’t making dumb moves.
 The risks they take are calculated.
 When they fail, successful people take the time to learn from their own mistakes.

 Slow and steady may have won the race for the turtle, but it’s not a particularly good strategy when it comes to human success.

 A lot has been written about how the model of business success is moving from one of stability to transient competitive advantages.
 In fact, 81 percent of consumer products executives told EY (formerly known as Ernst & Young) that faster decision-making was of critical importance.